geudde/attic-chest/pages/04.season-3/02.meeting-30/07.foxes/docs.md

 &emsp;Should on their caitiff heads recoil.

 For creeping slow, in conscious fear
-&emsp;As up the stairs the Lawyer goes
+&emsp;As up the stairs the lawyer goes
 He thinks approaching footsteps near
-&emsp;And starting, down the Bottle throws.
+&emsp;And starting, down the bottle throws.

-The Phial breaks, aghast he stands
+The phial breaks, aghast he stands
 &emsp;Bereft of speech, in wild amaze
 As o’er the carpet swift expands
 &emsp;With fumes of noisome stench, the blaze

-Meanwhile the Soldier onward came,
+Meanwhile the soldier onward came,
 &emsp;His pockets with combustion fraught,
 Unconscious of the spreading flame
 &emsp;Which soon his igneous cargo caught.

 Bounce goes one pocket — Bounce the other —
-&emsp;In terror down the Soldier falls,
+&emsp;In terror down the soldier falls,
-The fumes the Caitiffs nearly smother
+The fumes the caitiffs nearly smother
 &emsp;And fear each guilty soul appalls.

-Fie Soldier fie — if in such fright
+Fie soldier fie — if in such fright
 &emsp;At noise how great had been your dread,
 If in the jeopardy of fight
 &emsp;The balls had whizzed around your head.

-Rise, valiant Soldier rise, nor mind
+Rise, valiant soldier rise, nor mind
 &emsp;Your newest regimentals spoiled,
 It is a common cause to find
 &emsp;A man at his own weapons foiled.

-“Fire,” cries the Lawyer, “Water, Fire.”
+“Fire,” cries the lawyer, “Water, fire.”
 &emsp;And “Fire” the fallen soldier cries,
 “Help, or in flames I shall expire,”
 &emsp;He said, but never strove to rise.

 Now from th’ adjacent rooms, a rout
-&emsp;Of men and maids, and Matrons fly,
+&emsp;Of men and maids, and matrons fly,
-“Fire, Water, Fire,” the Ladies shout,
+“Fire, water, fire,” the ladies shout,
-&emsp;“Fire, Water, Fire,” the Knights reply.
+&emsp;“Fire, water, fire,” the knights reply.

 The young, the old, the fat, the lean,
 &emsp;Half-drest, half naked ran, and one
 Brave chief who’d hotter service seen
 &emsp;Without his leg came hopping on.

-Meanwhile the Hostess well aware,
+Meanwhile the hostess well aware,
 &emsp;Her chairs and stools were uninsured
-Flew swiftly down the Kitchen stair
+Flew swiftly down the kitchen stair
 &emsp;And there a full fraught tub secured.

-In that same Vessel, just before
+In that same vessel, just before
-&emsp;The Cook had cleaned her savoury dishes
+&emsp;The cook had cleaned her savoury dishes
 And in solution now it bore,
-&emsp;The scraps of Flesh, and Fowls, and Fishes.
+&emsp;The scraps of flesh, and fowls, and fishes.

 Half sinking with the weight she came,
 &emsp;And struggling thro’ the motley crew —
-She on the Soldier, and the flame
+She on the soldier, and the flame
 &emsp;The tub and turbid water threw.

 He cried, “I’m drowned, fried, roasted, boiled,”
 &emsp;Which death the hero thought the worst
-I know not, tho’ by Phosphorus broiled
+I know not, tho’ by phosphorus broiled
 &emsp;I think he better liked the first.

 Nor on the prostrate son of Mars
 &emsp;Alone the greasy deluge fell
 For thanks to his good-natured stars
-&emsp;It all the Lawyer drenched as well.
+&emsp;It all the lawyer drenched as well.

 And dripping wet, a woeful sight
 &emsp;Like to the grisly fiend he stands
-That scares had Boys at dead of night
+That scares had boys at dead of night
 &emsp;All smudged and scorched his face and hands.

 And now extinguished is the fire